 While recurrence within 3 years is well-studied, there are limited data about recurrence after 5-years (late recurrence).
 For this study, researchers attempted to determine whether particular characteristics and outcomes are associated with late recurrence of bladder cancer.

 Researchers reviewed data from 1652 patients with bladder cancer who underwent radical cystectomy.
 The information was obtained from 3 referral centers; all patients underwent cystectomy between 1988 and 2012.

 Of all included patients, 548 patients had disease recurrence, 67 of whom had late recurrence.
 The characteristics associated with late recurrence included disease recurrent in the urothelium, patients being of younger age, and having non-organ defined disease.

-After recurrent disease, 5-year overall survival was worse among patients with late recurrence (12%) vs patients with early recurrence (25%).
+After recurrent disease, 5-year overall survival was worse among patients with early recurrence (12%) vs patients with late recurrence (25%).

 The authors concluded that “time to recurrence influenced the post-recurrence survival independent of the site of disease recurrence.
 Our findings support the need for life-long follow-up with a personalized schedule based on individual risk factors.”

 Editor's note: This article was corrected to reflect that postrecurrence 5-year overall survival was worse in patients who experienced early recurrence compared with those with late recurrence.